shopware/docs/concepts/commerce/checkout-concept/cart.md

 A line item represents an order position.

 * It may be a  shippable good, a download article, or even a bundle of many products.
 * Line items contain properties that tell the cart how to handle changes in line items.
-E.g., *stackable8 - quantity can be changed, *removable* - removable through the API, and so on.
+E.g., *stackable* - quantity can be changed, *removable* - removable through the API, and so on.
 * A line item is the main extension point for the cart process.
 Therefore a promotion, a discount, or a surcharge is also a line item.
 * A line item can even contain other line items.
 So a single order position can be the composition of multiple single line items.